lakshayuppal779/Flutter-Responsive-Portfolio-Web-Application/README.md

    flutter run -d chrome
    ```

-## How to Use
-Simply visit the deployed web application at [deployed URL] or run it locally as described above.
-Navigate through the various sections to learn more about my professional capabilities and projects.

-## Deployment
-This application is deployed on [deployment service - e.g., Firebase, GitHub Pages, etc.].
-You can access it [here](link-to-deployed-app).

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.